 A vata soothing diet and proper dietary habit require for long-term success.
 Additional vata pacifying supervision, including daily oil massage and sensory therapies, completes the effective Parkinsonism Ayurvedic Treatment.

 Meditation, yoga practices, pranayama, the breathing exercises are to be done on a regular and daily basis to overcome the stress and the disease.
 The person with Parkinsonism should strictly follow Achara Rasayana (the art of being the best of the soul) like living sathwik, following elder’s advice, keeping and managing the hard feelings, mastering the mental urges, etc. Parkinsonism treatment in Hyderabad has firmly gained the success rate.

-We at Vardhan Ayurveda Hospital, since 1999 with 7 branches (Basheerbagh, Tarnaka, Banjara Hills, Vijayawada, Rajahmundry, Kurnool, and Tirupati) across Andhra Pradesh & Telangana, with a proven methodology, with zero side effects have treated more than 5 Lakh happy customers.
+We at Vardhan Ayurveda Hospital, since 1999 with5 branches (Narayanguda, Tarnaka, Banjara Hills, Vijayawada, and Kurnool) across Andhra Pradesh & Telangana, with a proven methodology, with zero side effects have treated more than 6 Lakh happy customers.
 We provide The Best Treatments for "Parkinsonism" with high success rates through Ayurveda.